amitshekhariitbhu/android-interview-questions/README.md

 * What is the best way to update the screen periodically?
 * What are the different types of Broadcasts?
 * Have you developed widgets?
 Describe.
 [Mindorks](https://blog.mindorks.com/android-widgets-ad3d166458d3)
-* What is Context?
+* What is `Context`?
 How is it used?
 [Medium](https://medium.com/p/understanding-context-in-android-application-330913e32514)
 * Do you know what is the view tree?
 How can you optimize its depth?
 * What is the `onTrimMemory` method?
 * Is it possible to run an Android app in multiple processes?
 How?